JuliusBoateng/hackers_secret_lock/README.md

 Contributors: jboateng, esmith36, shannon3

 ## Requirements
-You need C89 and make to run our code.
+You need a C89 compiler and make to run our code; we tested on gcc 6.3.0.

 ## How to Run
 1. Clone the repository